Vyral/base-template/_posts/2019-09-13-is-it-risky-to-buy-a-probate-property.md

 **In short, probate is the process by which the court determines how to appropriately distribute your assets after death.** But, when buying this type of property, it’s important to understand the difference between the two types of probate sale: full-authority probate sales and limited-authority probate sales.&nbsp;

-**In a full-authority probate sale, the administrator has complete power over to sell the property**—and, unless court confirmation is required, this type of transaction is generally very straightforward.
+**In a full-authority probate sale, the administrator has complete power to sell the property**—and, unless court confirmation is required, this type of transaction is generally very straightforward.
 However, while full-authority probate sales are very similar to standard real estate transactions, a probate purchase agreement does carry some distinct terms and conditions.
 Per these conditions, the details of your offer will be relayed to the decedent’s beneficiaries via a notice of proposed action.
 Then, so long as none of the beneficiaries objects, the sale will proceed as normal.&nbsp;

 {% include pullquote.html %}